AEaker/SQL-Processes-Amalgamation/README.md

-Here's code that I typically use at my job to various functions:
+Here's code that I typically use at my job to complete various functions:

 Update our Distributor pricing from core vendors.
 Multiple price increases can happen at one time.